 Of course, all marijuana plants start out as seeds.
 These seeds are the product of the male plant fertilizing the female plant.
 As a general rule, these seeds are relatively impervious to anything you throw at them and will survive for quite some time.
 They are, however, susceptible to being “frozen to death.”
 They become unusable if they’ve been exposed to temperatures below 20 degrees Fahrenheit for any length of time.

 If you managed to keep your marijuana seeds from being frozen, the next stage will be called the sprouting stage (or germination).
 In this stage, the seed will have been exposed to moisture and light to coax it out of its shell.
-It doesn't necessarily need soil to sprout, but it will need some kind of nutrient value once it starts to grow.
+It doesn’t necessarily need soil to sprout, but it will need some kind of nutrient value once it starts to grow.
 The germination phase is usually indicated by two cotyledon leaves appearing above the soil.
+Want to know more about growing marijuana?
+Get a free guide about growing marijuana at this link here.

 Once germination ends, the seedling stage begins.
 Here, you will start to see real leaf growth with the standard ridges you associate with marijuana.
 The cotyledon leaves that appear during the germination stage are round and quite unlike the final product.
 The seedling stage generally lasts between 3 to 6 weeks.
 During this period, the plant will start to develop a sturdier root system that really delves deep into the soil.
 It also sets the stage for the production of chlorophyll that will be a necessity later on.